โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Sand: the best-known color, dominates over other colors.
 The shadow Sabre, or mahogany can sometimes be confused with the Sheltie tricolor because of the large amount of dark shading in their coats.
 Another name for him Sheltie "shading", is trifactorado sable and white.
 This name comes from the mixture of a tricolor and a sable and white.
 Another acceptable but less common color is the Sable Blackbird., that it can sometimes be difficult to distinguish between the regular sable after puppyhood.
 The Sable merle has patches of dark brown on a light brown background compared to the black and grey blue Merle.

 There are other two colors that are a bit rare, which are unacceptable in the ring.
-The White Color-headed (mostly white with the head “normally” marked), It is the product of two dogs crossed white facotrados.
+The White Color-headed (majority of white with the head "normally" marked), It is the product of two dogs crossed white facotrados.
 Double Merle, the product of the crossing of two Sheltie blue merle, they can be crossed but have a high incidence of deafness or blindness than other colors.

 The ideal height at the cross, in males 37,5 cm..
 The females.
 35,5 cm..
 One greater diversion of 2,5 cm above or below these measures is regarded as highly undesirable.